ligurio/swebok-v3/1_software_requirements.md

 software engineering process.

 Not every organization has a culture of documenting and managing requirements.
-It is com- mon in dynamic start-up companies, driven by a strong “product vision” and limited resources, to view requirements documentation as unnecessary overhead.
+It is common in dynamic start-up companies, driven by a strong “product vision” and limited resources, to view requirements documentation as unnecessary overhead.
 Most often, however, as these companies expand, as their customer base grows, and as their product starts to evolve, they discover that